jimcarreer/dinao/README.rst

 Introduction
 ------------

 What is DINAO?
-Well it might be easier to tell you what its not.
+Well, it might be easier to tell you what it's not.
 DINAO Is Not An ORM.
 If you want an ORM, `SQLAlchemy`_ is absolutely the best python has to offer.

 Target Audience
 ***************

 Do you like writing SQL?
-Do you hate all the boiler plate involved with setting up connections and cursors then cleaning them up?
+Do you hate all the boilerplate involved with setting up connections and cursors then cleaning them up?
 Would you just like something simple that executes a query and can map the results to simple data classes?
 Then DINAO is for you!